ivanvovk/compressed-tacotron2-pytorch/README.md

 Compressing recurrent units in neural networks is a tricky task.
 And exactly LSTMs contain the most parameter space size and power in Tacotron 2.
 Error from pertubations made to the weights after low-rank decompositions will accumulate through the time and attention might easily got broken.
 In that case we've implemented Tensor Train application so that you can try to fine-tune your model.

 ### Our results
 After TT application (compression factor was 26-30%) we continued Tacotron 2 training with new decomposed weights.
 After several days of convergence alignments became good again and TTS synthesis became stable.
+Moreover, as positive side-effects we can call 2x inference speed-up.
 ___
 ## **Installation**
 To install all necessary libraries, open the terminal, `cd` to the project folder and run the command `pip install -r requirements.txt`.